Young Americans for Freedom: Influence

 From its beginning as an outgrowth of the efforts to obtain the Republican vice-presidential nomination for a conservative in 1960 to its determined campaign to ensure that a conservative vice-president (Dan Quayle) was renominated in 1992, YAF was a major player in late 20th century American politics.

 Karl Zinsmeister wrote the following about YAF:

 Although YAF members and chapters were engaged in many projects to influence public policy and elect conservative candidates to office, the leadership of the organization was well aware that their goals and objectives were more long-term.
 YAF was recruiting, training and preparing young people to assume even more important roles later in life.
 YAF spawned many of the organizational elements of the 21st-century conservative movement and provided the leadership and manpower to build those publications, organizations, and foundations into the significant elements of American society that they are today.

-Creating a conservative movement
+Role in the conservative movement

 YAF played a critical role in the development of many of the new conservative organizations that were established in the 1960s, 1970s, and beyond.
 Many college students and young adults active in YAF went on to form new groups or serve as important personnel in conservative organizations founded by others.